probe-lab/website/content.en/measurements/ipfsdht/_index.md

 can make content harder to locate and lead to longer retrieval times.
 Measuring DHT server availability and expected lifetimes can help assess the health and overall efficiency of the network.

+### Availability

+The Nebula crawler attempts to connect to peers in the IPFS DHT periodically.
+When a new peer is discovered, the crawler records the start of a session of availability and extends the session length with every successful connection attempt.
+However, a failed connection terminates the session, and a later successful attempt starts a new session.
+Peers can have multiple sessions of availability during each measurement period.
+In the accompanying plots, a peer is classified as "online" if it was available for at least 80% of the measurement period.
+If a peer was available between 40% and 80% of the period, it is considered "mostly online," while "mostly offline" indicates availability between 10% and 40% of the time.
+Any peer that was available for less than 10% of the period is classified as "offline."

 {{< plotly json="../../plots/dht-availability-classified-overall-latest.json" height="600px" >}}

 {{< plotly json="../../plots/dht-availability-classified-region-latest.json" height="600px" >}}

+### Churn

+{{< plotly json="../../plots/dht-peers-entering-leaving-latest.json" height="600px" >}}

+Thiis plot displays the count of unique peer IDs that joined and left the network during the measurement period.
+The term "entered" refers to a peer that was offline at the start of the period but appeared within it and remained online throughout. "left" refers to a peer that was online at the start of the period but went offline and did not come back online before the end of the measurement period.

 ## Performance